Can tablets help you to stop drinking alcohol? Look here for the various approved pharmaceutical medication to stop drinking alcohol.

 Valium works by reducing the severity of alcohol withdrawal symptoms.
 It achieves this by calming the overactivity in the brain that results from acute alcohol withdrawal.

-Diazepam is a long-acting benzodiazepine and in the instance of alcohol, detoxification is only suitable when strict clinical protocols are followed.
+Diazepam is a long-acting benzodiazepine, and in the instance of alcohol, detoxification is only suitable when strict clinical protocols are followed.

 Chlordiazepoxide hydrochloride / Librium

-This pill is another commonly used benzodiazepine drug that is used to help people through alcohol withdrawal safely.
+Known as the stop drinking pill, Librium is another commonly used benzodiazepine drug that is used to help people through alcohol withdrawal safely.

 Chlordiazepoxide hydrochloride, like valium, is only suitable for use in clinical settings due to the effects it produces.